• Home

 Hi, I'm Inga

-I specialize in helping folks reclaim and reshape the impact trauma has had on your life and relationships.
-I am specifically adept at working with effects of Intimate Partner Violence (IPV) and relational harm, sexual trauma, developmental (childhood) trauma and abuse, as well as perinatal wellness such as navigating pregnancy, postpartum, infertility, loss, and birth-related trauma.
-These experiences often lead to complex challenges such as substance overuse, depression, anxiety, suicidal thoughts, grief, and other psychological difficulties.
+I work with people at the intersection of relationships and trauma.
+To make explicit the ways you learned to adapt, to reshape the impact trauma has had on your life and relationships and to reclaim a sense of agency and vitality.
+I am specifically adept at working with effects of Intimate Partner Violence (IPV) and relational harm, sexual trauma, developmental (childhood) trauma and abuse.
+These experiences often lead to complex challenges such as substance use, depression, anxiety, suicidal thoughts, grief, and other psychological difficulties.

 Together, therapy provides the opportunity to lead you back to your agency, voice, choice, power and pleasure.
 Whatever has propelled you to be here is both the perfect place to start, and the motivation for a new future.